Hydrodynamical Evolution of Black-Hole Binaries Embedded in AGN Discs: III. The Effects of Viscosity: Results

 The scaling laws in Eq. \ref{eq:mdot_scaling} indicate that the accretion rate contributed by viscosity decreases with $q/h^3$ and with decreasing $\gamma$ (due to the decrease in $\mathcal{A}_{\Sigma}\mathcal{A}_{c_{\rm s}}$), consistent with our findings from Fig. \ref{fig:runII_trends_alpha}.
 Specifically, for large $\gamma$ (far from isothermal), $\mathcal{A}_{\Sigma} \gtrsim 1$ and $\mathcal{A}_{c_{\rm s}} \gg 1$, whereas for small $\gamma$ (nearly isothermal), $\mathcal{A}_{\Sigma} \gg 1$ and $\mathcal{A}_{c_{\rm s}} \to 1$.
 Thus, the product $\mathcal{A}_{\Sigma}\mathcal{A}_{c_{\rm s}}$ moderately decreases with decreasing $\gamma$.
 Following the same scaling in Eq. \ref{eq:mdot_scaling}, we can further infer that the viscosity-driven $\dot{m}_{\rm b}$ would decrease with $\lambda$.

 Besides accretion, Figs. \ref{fig:dot_mL_runII_qth1} and \ref{fig:runII_trends_alpha} show that viscosity also increases the total torque on the binary, $\langle\dot{L}_{\rm b}\rangle$, with trends similar to the change in accretion rate.
 Previous work have focused on how the change in persistent flow structure near the binary (e.g., CSDs, trailing tails) would affect the gravitational torque onto the binary.
-Our \citetalias{Li2022b} found that the torque associated with accretion is often comparable to the gravitational torque and is thus essential in determining the binary orbital evolution.
-In this work, we see in Fig. \ref{fig:runII_dotLs_trends_alpha} that the accretion torque is able to dominate the total torque at high viscosity and may solely determine the binary orbital evolution.
+Our \citetalias{Li2023} found that the torque associated with accretion is often comparable to the gravitational torque and is thus essential in determining the binary orbital evolution.
+In this work, Fig. \ref{fig:runII_dotLs_trends_alpha} shows that the accretion torque is able to dominate the total torque at high viscosities and may solely determine the binary orbital evolution. \rlr{Particularly, the second term of the accretion torque (see Eq. \ref{eq:dotL_acc}), $\left\langle \dot{\mu}_{\rm b} (\bm{r}_{\rm b} \times \dot{\bm{r}}_{\rm b}) \right\rangle$, is always positive, increases with $\alpha$, and becomes increasingly dominant at high viscosities.} \rlr{Meanwhile, the torques associated with pressure and viscosity are always much smaller than the other two leading components and are therefore mostly negligible.}

-Indeed, the new behaviour of the binary torque $\langle \dot{L}_{\rm b} \rangle$ can be understood as the result of the viscosity-boosted accretion is responsible for this new finding.
+Indeed, the new behaviour of the binary torque $\langle \dot{L}_{\rm b} \rangle$ can be understood as the result of the viscosity-boosted accretion.
 Because the background gas enters the binary Hill sphere at nearly zero velocity (i.e., around the stagnant points where the flow diverges into the horseshoe flow and the shear flow) in the rotating frame, it possesses positive angular momentum relative to the binary in the inertial frame \citep{Tanigawa2002}.
-A significant fraction of this angular momentum may be lost when the gas moves inwards (either via shocks or viscosity), but the remaining angular momentum could dominate $\langle\dot{L}_{\rm b}\rangle$ when $\langle\dot{m}_{\rm b}\rangle$ is large enough.
+A significant fraction of this angular momentum may be lost when the gas moves inwards (either via shocks or viscosity), but the remaining angular momentum could dominate $\langle\dot{L}_{\rm b}\rangle$ when $\langle\dot{m}_{\rm b}\rangle$ \rlr{(or $\langle\dot{\mu}_{\rm b}\rangle$)} is large enough.
 In other words, viscosity boosts accretion and $\langle\dot{L}_{\rm acc}\rangle$, while the moderate changes in flow structure do not significantly alter $\langle\dot{L}_{\rm grav}\rangle$.
-In the cases with $\gamma=1.6$ in Fig. \ref{fig:runII_dotLs_trends_alpha}, $\langle\dot{L}_{\rm grav}\rangle$ does change somewhat more as the CSDs vanish towards higher viscosity, but it is still nowhere near the magnitude of $\langle\dot{L}_{\rm acc}\rangle$ when $\alpha=0.1$.
+In the cases with $\gamma=1.6$ in Fig. \ref{fig:runII_dotLs_trends_alpha}, $\langle\dot{L}_{\rm grav}\rangle$ does change somewhat more as the CSDs vanish towards higher viscosities, but it is still nowhere near the magnitude of $\langle\dot{L}_{\rm acc}\rangle$ when $\alpha=0.1$.